omidbakhshi/merge-mind/readme.md

 # Merge Mind

 An intelligent, self-learning code review bot for self-hosted GitLab instances.
-Uses OpenAI's GPT models to provide context-aware code reviews while learning from your team's coding patterns and preferences.
+Uses OpenAI's GPT models to provide context-aware, framework-specific code reviews while learning from your team's coding patterns and preferences.

 ## 🌟 Features

 - **🤖 AI-Powered Reviews**: Leverages OpenAI GPT-4 for intelligent code analysis
+- **🎯 Framework-Aware**: Specialized reviews for Laravel, Nuxt.js, Vue.js, React, Symfony, Django, and more
 - **📚 Learning Capability**: Learns from your codebase and adapts to team patterns
 - **🎯 Multi-Project Support**: Configure different rules for different projects
 - **💬 Smart Comments**: Posts inline comments on specific issues with severity levels